thoughtbot/maintaining-open-source-projects/book/03-git.md

 that doesn’t get you any closer to understanding why that change (and this bug) exists.

-The author of that change is luckily in the same room as you, in fact it is you!
+The author of that change is luckily in the same room as you.
+In fact, it is you!
 Having such a close relationship doesn’t help you understand why did the programmer find the need to change this past year, and what repercussions it has or could have.